SopnilSwapon/SopnilSwapon/README.md

-![Frontend Web Developer]
+Hi there,
-Hi there 👋
+my name is Md.
+Sapon Mia.
+I'm a Frontend Developer with 1+ years of professional experience, dedicated to building modern, user-friendly, and scalable applications.
+Despite my unconventional background in Chemistry, I have immersed myself deeply in learning and mastering HTML, CSS, Tailwind, JavaScript, TypeScript, ReactJS, and Next.js.

-My name is Md.
-Sapon Mia, a dedicated individual with a fervent passion for software engineering.
-Despite my unconventional background in Chemistry, I have immersed myself deeply in learning and mastering HTML, CSS, Tailwind, JavaScript, TypeScript, ReactJS & Nextjs.
-Additionally, I have practical experience with NodeJS, ExpressJS, MySQL, JWT, Postgress, and MongoDB, particularly in CRUD operations.
+Additionally, I have practical experience with NodeJS, ExpressJS, MySQL, PostgreSQL, MongoDB, and JWT, particularly in CRUD operations and backend integrations.
+My passion lies in solving real-world problems through code, continuously learning, and delivering impactful solutions.

 My journey in software engineering is driven by continuous exploration and the pursuit of mastery in these languages and frameworks.
 Committed to ongoing growth and contribution, I am eager to transition into a career where I can make meaningful strides in this dynamic field.